joesimmonsIT/Traffic-Sources/README.md

 </p>
 <p>
 <a href="https://github.com/joesimmonsIT/Wireshark/">Download Wireshark</a> <br /> <br />
-Click the above link for the tutorial to Download Wireshark prior to proceeding with this tutorial.
+Click the above link for the tutorial to Download Wireshark prior to proceeding with this tutorial. <br /> <br />

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+We can notice the non-stop traffic in the picture above.<br /> <br />
 </p>
 <br />